Trip Report from Magellan

 The climb up Stage Road required a few huffing stops, but the grade wasn’t too bad overall.
 I was more tired from going down the Connector Trail, that was some work!

 We arrived at the campsite and I stretched out on my tarp, glad to be still for a bit.
 I started setting up camp and Paycheck went off to find water but was unsuccessful.
 There was a spring marked at the camping area, but not the location.
-We looked at the map for a minute or two and I realized everyone but us would approach the camp from the ranger station side and sure enough, the spring was in that direction.
-We gathered enough water to sponge some of the sweat off, changed into dry clothes and crashed.
+We looked at the map for a minute or two and I realized most hikers would approach the camp from the ranger station side. not the way we came in, and sure enough, the spring was in that direction.
+We gathered enough water to sponge some of the sweat off, changed into dry clothes, and crashed.
 It was not even dark.

 The next morning, we had only a few miles to the car, 6 or so, so we made our hot meal from the night before AND had our lunch for that day as breakfast.
 Hiker hunger on day three!
 We had our breakfast meal bars as a snack when we reached the falls, so it all worked out just fine.